 One of the main benefits of this course is the variety of clinical placements that will take place throughout the four years.
 These provide the opportunity to integrate practice with theory by working directly with patients and qualified staff.

-The modules listed here are correct (as at April 2016) but may differ slightly to those offfered in 2017.
+The modules listed are correct at time of print (Mar 2017) but may differ slightly to those offered in 2018.
+Please check the website for any updates.

 This is a four year, full-time honours degree.
 You will complete a range of modules (University- based and practice-based), as outlined, and complete a project in Year Four.